-All policies developed or strengthened through this strategy must be formally written, signed by the community/county leadership and then provided to the Department as documentation.
+All policies developed or strengthened through this strategy must be formally written, signed by the community leadership and then provided to the Department as documentation.
+Contact the Department Project Director/Coordinator for additional grant requirements about this documentation.

-Through most Department-funded projects, cities/counties can choose to pass social host ordinances that are stricter than state law.
+Through most Department-funded projects, communities can choose to pass social host ordinances that are stricter than state law.

-- In collaboration with the coalition, discuss/complete the following: - Assess what the community needs and issues are around underage drinking parties on private property. - Determine whether cities/county have any social host ordinances in place, if the ordinances are helping reduce underage drinking parties and if the ordinances are being enforced. - Discuss loopholes in current ordinances that need strengthening. - Discuss whether there are challenges around enforcement (lack of resources, low staffing, lack of community support for enforcement, etc.). - Discuss if new ordinances need to be created.
-If so, which locations and the readiness of the leadership to pass a social host ordinance. - o Decide on a social host ordinances that can include: - Social host civil liability holds social hosts potentially responsible for the injuries to third parties caused by guests whom the hosts had served or had allowed to consume alcoholic beverages.
+- In collaboration with the coalition, discuss/complete the following: - o Assess what the community needs and issues are around underage drinking parties on private property. - o Determine whether communities have any social host ordinances in place, if the ordinances are helping reduce underage drinking parties and if the ordinances are being enforced. - Discuss loopholes in current ordinances that need strengthening. - Discuss whether there are challenges around enforcement (lack of resources, low staffing, lack of community support for enforcement, etc.). - Discuss if new ordinances need to be created.
+If so, which locations and the readiness of the leadership to pass a social host ordinance. - o Decide on a social host ordinance that can include: - Social host civil liability holds social hosts potentially responsible for the injuries to third parties caused by guests whom the hosts had served or had allowed to consume alcoholic beverages.
 According to Model Social Host Liability Ordinance, this form of liability, which can be imposed by either statutes or common law negligence principles, involves private litigation and comes into play only if an injured third party decides to sue the social host.
 Only the state legislature or state courts (as opposed to city and county governments) have the authority to impose this form of civil liability.